 The curriculum is reviewed regularly and, on occasion, we can offer a more bespoke timetable to boys who qualify for elite athlete status or have other such specialised requirements.

-These topics are delivered through Personal, Social and Health Education (PSHE) lessons in Lower and Upper School, through the pastoral system, assemblies and Form meetings, in curriculum study and in the wide variety of extra-curricular activities.
-Careers education complements the academic curriculum.
+Personal, Social and Health Education (PSHE) lessons are delivered in the Lower and Upper School through the pastoral system, assemblies and Form meetings, in curriculum study and in the wide variety of extra-curricular activities.
+Careers education forms an important part of the PSHE curriculum.

 The work is managed by the Deputy Head with the Heads of Year, the Head of PSHE and the Head of Careers.
 The Pastoral Group recommends strategic decisions on the aspect of the curriculum and other pastoral issues to our Senior Management Team.